Why Self-Care Isn't What I Thought It Was

 Self-care for me is also about meditation and yoga.
 Spending some time with myself one-on-one helps me learn about what works to keep my body and mind relaxed and serene.
 We all need coping mechanisms on our journey and for me, I have found that when things get crazy, I can center myself with mediation.

 When I think I don’t have time to meditate today, that’s when I know I need to mediate above everything else.
-Ten minutes with the Headspace app can change my entire day if I allow it.
-Learning to recognize when my anxiety levels are high and knowing that if I simply sit with myself for a short period, I can breathe myself back to a place of balance has been one of the most important lessons.
+Ten minutes with my meditation app can change my entire day if I allow it.
+Learning to recognize when my anxiety levels are high and knowing that if I simply sit with myself for a short period, I can breathe myself back to a place of balance that has been one of the most important lessons.
 I don’t have to spiral along with my anxious thoughts like a puppy chasing its tail.

 Being More Mindful About Food